Support Articles

 - Use the

-command to get the PIDs of a process, and a pipe with the xargs command to input them into the kill command, which uses the default SIGTERM (15) method:pidof firefox | xargs kill
+pidofcommand to get the PIDs of a process, and a pipe with the xargs command to input them into the kill command, which uses the default SIGTERM (15) method:pidof firefox | xargs kill - If the program remains unresponsive, use the SIGKILL (9) option to force the program to close:

 pidof firefox | xargs kill -9